harness/developer-hub/docs/getting-started/start-for-free.md

 #slug: /getting-started/start-for-free
 ---

-Harness offers a free tier of the Harness Software Delivery Platform to further you on your software delivery journey.
+Harness offers a free tier of the Harness Software Delivery Platform to help you on your software delivery journey.

-[Click here](https://app.harness.io/auth/#/signup/&?utm_source=website&utm_medium=harness-developer-hub&utm_campaign=plt-plg&utm_content=get-started) to sign up for a free.
+[Click here](https://app.harness.io/auth/#/signup/&?utm_source=website&utm_medium=harness-developer-hub&utm_campaign=plt-plg&utm_content=get-started) to sign up for free.

 After you have signed up for an account, go to the following topics to learn more about how to get started: